-No. 2 Alabama loses Waddle for season, beats Tennessee 48-17
+No. 2 Alabama loses Jaylen Waddle, beats Tennessee 48-17

 The Crimson Tide (5-0) outgained Tennessee 587-302.
 But playing the Vols proved costly for Alabama a second straight season.
 A year ago, Tua Tagovailoa hurt an ankle in the second quarter and missed the next game against Arkansas.

-On Saturday, Waddle rolled his right ankle as he was tackled on the opening kickoff.
-He was taken by cart to the locker room, and coach Nick Saban said at halftime that Waddle will be out the rest of the year and that the junior likely will need surgery.
+On Saturday, Waddle rolled his right ankle as he was tackled on the opening kickoff and was taken by cart to the locker room.
+Waddle came out after catching the ball deep in the end zone, something coaches usually don’t want.
+But Alabama coach Nick Saban said he wants to trust the judgment of his talented players.

-“It’s a shame because the guy’s a great player,” Saban said.
-“It’s exciting for college football to see a guy playing like that.
-I hate it that he gets hurt on a play like that.
-You’re not supposed to bring the ball out when you’re that deep in the end zone, but he’s a great player, so you’ve got to let him use his judgment.”
+Saban said Waddle has a similar injury to what Kenyan Drake had with a high ankle sprain with a fracture that probably will need surgery.
+Waddle will be flown back privately with doctors to Birmingham to see if surgery is needed right away.

+“If that’s the case, and we’re pretty certain that it is, he would probably be out for the year,” Saban said.

 Tennessee (2-3) forced Alabama to punt on its opening drive.
 That was as close as the Vols would get in losing their seventh straight in this series in Neyland Stadium.
+Coach Jeremy Pruitt said he’s obviously disappointed now that he is 0-3 against his old boss as Saban improved to 23-0 against his former assistants.

+“I’m not used to this for sure, and I know the players in our locker room this isn’t what they came here for either,” Pruitt said.
+“These guys are hungry, they want to improve and they will because of that.
+So we’ve got a young football team that’s going to work hard, and we’ve got the last half of the season to show that.”

 Jones got the Tide moving on the second drive, distributing the ball to different receivers on the first four plays.
 Harris appeared to fumble on his first carry on the drive but was ruled down before the ball came out, which was upheld on review.
 Harris scored on the next play.